-The Department of Family and Community Medicine celebrates its 19th year in the School of Medicine this spring, 2017.
+The Department of Family and Community Medicine enters its 23rd year in the School of Medicine this spring, 2021.
 The Department became Tulane’s newest clinical department in 1998 under the leadership of Dr. Richard Streiffer, building on the long-established Program in Community Medicine.

 The Department is responding to the challenge in several ways, including updating our clerkship teaching and participating in a growing research network of primary-care clinics devoted to patient-centered outcomes.
 Our clerkship teaching has been revised to incorporate the principles of the Patient-Centered Medical Home into our entire curriculum and to add clerkship teaching modules on essential primary-care communication skills, chronic disease management model of care, and continuous clinical quality improvement.
 We anticipate that these will be part of the essential knowledge base of primary care physicians as our health care evolves from its current encounter-based focus to a population management, outcomes-driven healthcare system.
 The Department is reinvigorating its scholarly mission through efforts to create a clinic-based research network for our region with goal of participating in national research initiatives of interest to primary care physicians and patients.
 Our ultimate goal is to participate actively as full partners in a national effort to make the primary-care clinic of the future a site for research into patient-centered outcomes.